oneincredible/super-api/README.md

 # Super API

-Super-Opinionated Framwork for Building a REST API.
+Hyper-Opinionated Framwork for Building a REST API.

 ## Summary